We’re on a mission to empower.

 Become a PSS Scholar

 Are you a low-income single parent attending college?
 Do you live, work or go to school in Orange County?
 Are you highly motivated to succeed?
 You may qualify to become one of our PSS Scholars.
-Click the button below to see if you meet our admission criteria.
+Click the button below to see if you meet our eligibility criteria to apply.

 How You Can Help

-Support the amazing work of Project Self-Sufficiency by volunteering your time to participate in fundraising and other events throughout the year.
+Help PSS families by volunteering your time.
+Participate in events and fundraising efforts throughout the year.
 There’s no better way to give back to your community than helping families become self-sufficient.

 Project Self-Sufficiency collaborates with the community, civic groups, faith groups, private foundations and in-kind service providers that believe in our mission and stand with us to break the cycle of poverty in our community.